Attribution: Multiple Assignment Models

 Credit is distributed across all campaigns with manually configured weightings.

-Straightforward use cases requiring precise control over credit distribution.
+Simple use cases requiring precise control

 Distribution Across the Last Five Ad Media